eggheadio/eggheadio-course-notes/scale-react-development-with-nx/notes/07-configure-assets-for-my-react-app-in-an-nx-workspace.md

 ```

-Let's have a look at what each of these mean:
+Let's have a look at what each of these means:

 - `input` points to some folder location
 - `glob` pattern of what you want to copy - in the example we are copying only PNG files